White House Card

-White House Card or Executive Mansion Card refers to cards that were used by U.S. Presidents in the 19th and 20th century.
+A White House Card or Executive Mansion Card was a card that was used by U.S. Presidents in the 19th and 20th century.
 The size of today's average business card - sextodecimo - these cards often contained a president's signature and sometimes a short message or sentiment.

-Early Use
+Early use

 President Abraham Lincoln instituted the first printed presidential stationery, emblazoned with the heading, "Executive Mansion."
 Executive Mansion cards were first employed by President Ulysses S. Grant.
 These are extremely rare as only one is known to exist and it is dated by Grant as president.
 It is in the collection of Stephen Koschal.
 Executive Mansion cards signed by Rutherford B. Hayes are where collectors usually start their collections.

 Variations

 Early President cards, such as Millard Fillmore's, were simply a blank card, approximately 4x6in.
 Presidents have also used visiting cards since the early 19th century, usually saying simply "The President" in ornate script.
 Signed examples of these cards occasionally come up for sale.
 Otherwise, it can be difficult to determine which president used the card.